timcdlucas/translucent_interpretable_ML_review/translucent.md

 While caret provides an easy interface to getting variable importance measures for many model types, the calculations being performed are varied.
 While this review is avoiding going into too much, model specific, detail it is important to note that there are different ways of calculating variable importance for a given model and some are more correct than others.
 For the random forest model the type of variable importance calculation is important and depends on the type of variable being used.
-Firstly, permutation variants importance values are now reliable (though computationally slower) than other methods like Gini impurity [@].
+Firstly, permutation variants importance values are more reliable (though computationally slower) than other methods like Gini impurity [@].
 Secondly, in the presence of a mix of continuous and categorical covariates, all methods performed on standard random forests are biased towards selecting continuous covariates.
 If accurate variable importance measures are needed, a related model, conditional inference forests, should be used instead [@].
 This is not required here because the covariates are all continuous.

-It is also worth noting that the reliability of variable importence measures differs between model types.
+It is also worth noting that the reliability of variable importence measures differs between model types and depends on the data.
 For example, repeatedly fitting a neural network to these data gives very different results each time (Figure S1todo).
 In contrast, the reliability with which Gaussian processes and linear find a global maximum and the randomisation inherent in random forest means they tend to give similar results each time.
+Furthermore, variable importance in the presence of colinearity is less reliable [@dormann2013collinearity].
+Given two colinear variables, some models such as random forest will share the variable importance between them potentially masking an important variable.
+In contrast, other models such as stepwise regression might put all the variable importance into one variable but might easily get the wrong variable.